-Get the facts on the average insurance payout for hail damage roof claims, what affects your settlement, and how to document damage for a fair result.
+Get clear answers on insurance payout hail claims for roof damage.
+Learn what affects your payout, how to document damage, and steps to secure fair coverage.

 When your roof gets hit by hail, one of the first questions that comes to mind is, "How much will my insurance actually cover?"
 It’s a fair question, but the answer isn’t a simple number.
 The final payout depends on a mix of factors, including your specific policy, the type of roof you have, and the severity of the damage.
 While we can look at averages to get a general idea, your situation is unique.
 Think of the insurance process less like a fixed price tag and more like a customized assessment.